Basically it's a device that fuses multiple objects together, kind of like Fusion Dance

 Live Action TV

 - Star Trek: Voyager episode "Tuvix".
 A transporter accident fuses Tuvok and Neelix together, forming the title character.
+They eventually work out how to reverse the process, leading to an existential plea from him equating it to murder.

 - Mystery Science Theater 3000: In the "Manos" The Hands of Fate episode, Joel's invention exchange is the Cartooner, a device that takes two newspaper comicstrips and combines them into something funnier than the source material.
 "Ziggy had Garfield neutered?!"